ZongliangHan/EODP-Assignment-1/README.md

 # EODP-Assignment-1
-#this is a file for EODP assignment 1
+#this is a file of EODP assignment 1